1. Remove and clean the pit

 Stick three toothpicks into the seed at an angle, avoiding the fault lines and place in a plastic drinking cup or jar with the bottom submerged in water.
 Make sure you change the water regularly.

 Wait for your plant to grow

-In 2-4 weeks you should be able to see the root growing out of the bottom of the seed.
-Around 7-8 weeks, the leaf should start to grow out of the top of the seed.
+In two to four weeks you should be able to see the root growing out of the bottom of the seed.
+At about seven to eight weeks, the leaf should start to grow out of the top of the seed.

 Move to a pot

 Once the root is about 15cm long, plant it in a pot with a 25mm diameter.
 Place the pot in a spot with plenty of sun.